A Class of Dimension-free Metrics for the Convergence of Empirical Measures: A Class of Integral Probability Metrics

-\begin{rem} The above definition coincides with the maximum mean discrepancy defined in \cite[Definition 2.1]{borgwardt2006integrating}.
-In the original paper, the authors soon focused on one specific class ${\Phi}$, the reproducing kernel Hilbert space (RKHS), for computational efficiency.
-Thereafter, the literature refers MMD to the definition \eqref{def:GMMD} associated with RKHS.
-To distinguish the difference and emphasize the generality of the function class ${\Phi}$, we shall name \eqref{def:GMMD} as the GMMD in this paper. \end{rem}
+\end{defn} In \cite{zolotarev1984probability}, these metrics are called \emph{probability metrics with a $\zeta$-structure}.
+In this paper, following \cite{muller1997integral}, we will stick to the more intuitive terminology IPM.
+Many probability metrics are based on the comparison of integrals of certain functions, for instance, \begin{itemize} \item the class of 1-Lipschitz functions, which leads to 1-Wasserstein metric $\mathcal{W}_1$; \item all functions $\bm{1}_{[t, \infty)}$, $t \in \RR$, which gives the Kolmogorov metric on $\mc{P}(\RR)$; \item all functions $\bm{1}_B$ with $B$ being a Borel set on $\RR^d$, which leads to the total variation metric (in fact the set of continuous functions is sufficient); \item the unit ball of a reproducing kernel Hilbert space (RKHS), which yields the maximum mean discrepancy (MMD) defined in \cite{borgwardt2006integrating}. \end{itemize}

-We are interested in the metrics with dimensionality-free properties, for instance, that the empirical measure obtained from $n$ independent samples from a given measure $\mu$ approaches $\mu$ with a convergence speed independent of $d$ (for a precise statement, see Theorem~\ref{thm: iid}~(b)).
-The conditions on ${\Phi}$, presented in Assumption~\ref{function_class_assumption}, will fulfill our goal.
+We are interested in the metrics with ``dimension-free'' properties, for instance, that the empirical measure obtained from $n$ independent samples from a given measure $\mu$ approaches $\mu$ with a convergence speed not depending on $d$ explicitly (for a precise statement, see Theorem~\ref{thm: iid}~(c)).
+In contrast to working with a particular class of functions (as in $\mc{W}_1$ or MMD), we pose conditions on ${\Phi}$, presented in Assumption~\ref{function_class_assumption}, to fulfill our goal.
 Later in Section~\ref{sec:testfunction}, we shall discuss several classes of test functions, including RKHS, Barron space, and flow-induced function spaces, where Assumption~\ref{function_class_assumption} is satisfied.